-• You must first ensure that the nPartition has its ACPI configuration set to the default (see "Checking the ACPI Configuration (Cell-Based Servers)").
+• You must first ensure that the nPartition has its ACPI configuration set to the default (see Section 2.4, " Checking the ACPI Configuration (Cell-Based Servers)").

-OpenVMS Version 8.4 introduced support for cell local memory (CLM) on HP Integrity cellbased servers.
-Prior OpenVMS versions had a restriction - they used only interleaved memory (ILM).
+OpenVMS Version 8.4 introduced support for cell local memory (CLM) on HPE Integrity cell-based servers.
+Prior OpenVMS versions had a restriction they used only interleaved memory (ILM).
 You can use the Partition Manager to check or configure CLM.
-For more information on Partition Manager, see the nPartition Administrator's Guide (previously titled HP System Partitions Guide: Administration for nPartitions) or the following website:
+For more information on Partition Manager, see the nPartition Administrator's Guide (previously titled HPE System Partitions Guide: Administration for nPartitions).